 The 2015 Paris Agreement set an ambition to limit global warming to well below 2°C and pursue efforts to limit it to 1.5°C. In response to that ambition, many governments and business leaders have started to set targets and make commitments to reduce carbon emissions.
 Pressure is also increasing from investors, consumers, and employees who are beginning to demand greater action be taken.
 While progress is being made, recent estimates suggest we are not on track to meet the Paris targets, and more must be done.

 The challenge is particularly difficult in harder-to-abate sectors, which account for 31% of global CO2 emissions.
-These sectors will find it more difficult to reach net-zero given structural factors like high energy dependency, relatively long asset lifespans, and complexity of electrification.
+These sectors will be more difficult to decarbonise given structural factors like high energy dependency, relatively long asset lifespans, and complexity of electrification.

 Road freight: Where are we today?

-Road freight is fundamental to the global economy as the most flexible mode of transport, and the primary mechanism for bringing goods to our stores and homes.
+Road freight is fundamental to the global economy as the most flexible mode of transport, and the primary mechanism to bring goods to our stores and homes.
 It currently accounts for around 9% of global CO2 emissions, the majority of which comes from medium and heavy freight trucks, the focus of this report.

-In order to achieve the goals of the Paris Agreement, the sector will need to realise an emission intensity reduction of over 80% in less than 30 years.
+In order to achieve the goals of the Paris Agreement, the sector will need to realize an emission intensity reduction of over 80% in less than 30 years.
 More pressingly, the sector’s emission intensity should decline by around 30% before 2030.
-Given the current trajectory of decarbonisation in the road freight sector, the Paris targets will not be met.
+On its current trajectory, the Paris targets will not be met.
 This is a challenge, but also an opportunity for first movers to redefine the energy mix, claim market share, and introduce new products and business models.

 Through interviews with over 150 executives and experts across 22 countries in the global road freight sector, we have identified manageable components to address this challenge.
 Highlights from the research include:

-- There are several barriers to decarbonising road freight; specifically insufficient regulatory incentives, lacking infrastructure, and limited demand from shippers.
+- The sector is facing several barriers to decarbonisation, especially insufficient regulatory incentives, lacking infrastructure, and limited demand from shippers.